benjamin-hodgson/benjamin-hodgson.github.io/drafts/2019-12-15-generic-unification-with-sawmill.md

 }
 ```

 `Match` tells you whether the current node matches another node.
 In Prolog's case, it tests whether the two nodes have the same name and number of children. `AsVariable` checks whether the current node is a variable, returning its name as a string (or `null` if it's not).
-Here's what it looks like implemented on top of our `Term` syntax tree:
+Here's what it looks like implemented on [the `Term` syntax tree](/posts/2019-12-01-write-you-a-prolog.html):

 ```csharp
 abstract class Term : IUnifiable<Term>